Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 • Provide an Energy Performance Certificate for the property

-• Check your tenant has the right to rent your property if it’s in England
+• Check their tenant has the right to rent the property if it’s in England

-• Give your tenant a copy of the How to rent checklist when they start renting from you (you can email it to them)
+• Give their tenant a copy of the How to rent checklist when they start renting from them (it can be emailed[16])

-You’ll also be required to make repairs to a property where needed, review rent on a regular basis and agree increases with your tenants, and settle disputes as they arise.
+Landlords will also be required to make repairs to a property where needed, review rent on a regular basis and agree increases with tenants, and settle disputes as they arise.

 However, more stringent rules may be on the way.
-A “Renters Reform Bill” is in the works, and Housing Secretary Michael Gove has vowed to tackle rogue landlords and bad practices.
+The Renters’ Rights Bill[17] is in the works, and the government has vowed to tackle rogue landlords and bad practices.
 Accidental landlords could be caught by all this if they’re not careful.

 Do I need a license to be an accidental landlord?

-You will need to get a licence from your local council if your property is rented out by at least 3 people who are not from 1 household, but share facilities like the bathroom and kitchen.
+Landlords will likely need to get a licence from their local council if their property is rented out by at least three people who are not from one household, but share facilities like the bathroom and kitchen.
 These properties are sometimes called a house share and are popular with students.

 The Complete Guide to